henca/obis2snmp/README.md

 # obis2snmp
-SNMP agentx proxy providing obis data from utility meters
+SNMP agentx proxy providing OBIS data from utility meters

 ## Building and installation
 Once downloaded and unpacked or checked out from git, in the directory